Skip to main content

 Shakespeare400: Collaborating with London’s Cultural Sector to Create New Understanding of Shakespeare in Contemporary Culture

-Shakespeare400 (S400) was a five-year cultural partnership project created by Gordon McMullan and led by King’s to mark the Shakespeare Quatercentenary in London in 2016.
+Shakespeare400 (S400) was a five-year cultural partnership project created by Gordon McMullan and led by King’s to mark the Shakespeare Quatercentenary in London.
 In coordinating a shared season of public exhibitions, performances and creative projects created collaboratively with a consortium of 23 major cultural partners, we reinvigorated engagement with Shakespeare.
 The S400 season – underpinned by King’s research on textual and theatrical contexts, poetic form and cultural afterlives – created new knowledge for a wide, diverse set of audiences, representing a significant instance of focused, large-scale, collaborative cultural/creative impact informed by the sustained work of a collective of researchers.

 Bus Impact CS Shakespear 400